Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations

-Additionally, a fundamental requirement of trustworthy models is the interpretability of their decisions.
-The development of explainable DL techniques to date use either model agnostic post-hoc or model specific approaches.
-However, the quality of explainable methods is still very difficult to quantify and is geared to be truthful to the model not the data \cite{holzinger2017what,yeh2019infidelity}.

 This paper explores the limits of explainable machine learning which highlights fundamental problems in the training and generalisation of neural networks.
-In particular, we demonstrate how the noise learned by a deep learning model can change significantly when factors such as the random seed, initial weights or even training set order are changed (whilst all other variables remain unchanged).
+In particular, we demonstrate how the noise learned by a deep learning model can change significantly when factors such as the random seed, initial weights or even training set order are changed (whilst all other variables remain the same).
 We propose a measure of the consistency of explanations to quantify the problem and discuss its impact on the interpretation of the explainable output in relation to the input features importance.
-We show that even the current state-of-the-art ensemble models present with the same issues, and discuss the implications of these findings on the viability of deploying machine learning models in sensitive fields such as healthcare.
+We show that even the current state-of-the-art ensemble models present with the same issues, and discuss the implications of these findings on the viability of deploying machine learning models in sensitive application domains \cite{alhassan2018stacked,alhassan2018type,esteva2019guide}.